IamnotTanzania/Code-list/typesofperson.md

 26. Jamie: very cool, just like the pfp, but not in the other pfps tho
 27. Isha: Erm, it's a bot with mod?
 (Credits to Jamie), and Shirin's lil sis
 28. Shirin: original version of isha
+29. Z_runner: wait, this is a Minecraft player???
+AND IN FRENCH???
+30. NoHandsMcGhee: For somehow they're a mod WITH ZERO ACTIVITIES, do talk in VCs tho
+31. Mashiron: ZERO ACTIVITIES AND BEING A SUPPORT REPRESENTATIVE, HOW THE HELL IS THIS POSSIBLE???
+32. big portion / vai: that's too big for a portion, either way they're a MC Server Admin
+33. wellskilled: the only person with da best about me, OK wording
+34. Spongebob: wait how is this an Indian, said that he comitted tax fraud but in reality didnt
+35. Laurentiu: Romanian wording is certainly impossible for me to understand, contains Vietnamese's wording as well
+36. Icantfixmyname: his name is fixed but got drop tested too many times, and i wanna pat his old pfp
+37. Impala: yea idk how to say about this since they are nowhere to be found in 2022.
+38. Bipole: mega meme poster